 What is Decompression Sickness and why is it so dangerous?

-Decompression sickness is the body’s reaction or injuries that are related to the rapid lowering of the pressure of the air around the body.
+DCS is the body’s reaction or injuries that are related to the rapid lowering of the pressure of the air around the body.
 Decompression Sickness is also known by other terms like; Barotrauma and the Bends (as associated with scuba diving).

 The tanks are used in scuba diving to provide necessary oxygen while the divers are underwater.
 While a small percentage of divers use pure oxygen when diving, the primary mixture is oxygen and nitrogen.
 The oxygen component is used by the body.
 However, the nitrogen component of the mixture is dissolved directly into the bloodstream.

 Under normal circumstances, the nitrogen that has been dissolved into the blood is able to safely escape.
 Unfortunately, if the pressure around the body is decreased too fast, the nitrogen is released too quickly causing bubbles in the blood or surrounding tissue.
 This is what is referred to as Decompression Sickness or the Bends, in the case of scuba diving.
 If you want to know more about decompression sickness check out this PADI article.